You can now share your location with friends in Facebook Messenger

 “People tell us that live location is super helpful when trying to coordinate with friends, telling people how close you are when you’re on your way to an appointment or even sharing where you are with your roommate when you’re on your way home at night,” the company wrote in a blog post.

-So, instead of having to call and harass your friends or family members every 2-minutes or so, all you’ll need to do is whip out your smartphone and launch Facebook Messenger.
+So, instead of having to call and harass your friends or family members every 2-minutes in order to get more YouTube views, all you’ll need to do is whip out your smartphone and launch Facebook Messenger.
 From there, you can spot them on a map.
 Pretty simple stuff.

 Here’s Facebook outlining how to use the new Live Location feature: